Everyone needs a “Links” page, right? Here are some you might find useful.

 - Erica Franz writes the blog Writing of Riding, which is accompanied by a Facebook page.
 She writes about the stupid and cruel things that people do to horses in the name of “training”, and of the value of classical training.

 - Troy Griffith runs Hands on Horse Training, and has a blog and a Facebook page.
 He has extensively studied all the old Masters of classical training (at least those in English or with English translations).
-He specializes in training war horses for reenactments that normally don’t result in death, but have many of the same challenges as battles of years past.
+He specializes in training war horses for reenactments.
+In August, 2017, I did a three‐day intensive at his facility in Aumsville, OR, and it greatly improved my riding.

 - David Ramey is a veterinarian from southern California.
 His blog covers a range of topics, and focuses on scientific and evidence‐based veterinary medicine.
 He also has a Facebook page.